 But self-criticism comes from a specific part of our psyche that develops in each of us to help us survive.
 It is an inner voice – or inner self – that psychologists Drs Hal and Sidra Stone named ‘the Inner Critic’ back in the 1970s when they first discovered that the personality is made up of many discrete selves.

-Most of us struggle with this critical inner voice our whole lives, but we don’t need to.
+Most of us struggle with our inner critic our whole lives, but we don’t need to.

-When we understand how the Inner Critic works and we learn how to take responsibility for it, we gain access to its gifts, just as we do with all our other inner selves.
+When we understand how the inner critic works and we learn how to take responsibility for the things it has been taking responsibility for, we gain access to its gifts, just as we do with all our other inner selves.

-The Inner Critic criticises because it is concerned that you’ll be accepted and therefore safe.
+Your inner critic criticises because it is concerned that you’ll be accepted / acceptable and therefore safe.
 It’s basically trying to help you survive.

 This motivation – to keep you safe – is the purpose of all your primary selves.
 Primary selves are the building blocks of your psyche that together form your personality.
-Your primary selves develop to enable you to survive in your family and culture.
-Your Inner Critic is the inner self that has aided your other inner selves to do what they do, in the best way they can.
+Your primary selves develop to enable you to survive in your family, social groups and culture.
+Your inner critic is the inner self that has aided your other selves to do what they do, in the best way they can.

-(See this page for an explanation of how your personality develops and/or watch this short video I created for my Instagram account for a simple introduction:
+(See this page for an explanation of how your personality is made up of individual selves and/or watch this short video I created for my Instagram account for a simple introduction:

-Your Inner Critic picked up judgments from other people, particularly from your parents and other caregivers during your childhood.
-As you grew older, the Inner Critic also took cues from your culture and social groups.
+Your inner critic picked up judgments from other people, particularly from your parents and other caregivers during your childhood.
+As you grew older, your critic also took cues from your culture and social groups.

 Some of those criticisms may never have been vocalised – simply a look or a pause in a conversation can convey an enormous judgment, especially to young children who are particularly sensitive to the feelings of those around them.

-And even though as an adult you can dispute the Critic’s claims with evidence and ideas from other, more supportive aspects of yourself and from other people who know you, it’s common to still experience your Inner Critic as an authoritative, all-knowing inner voice or feeling that holds immutable (critical) truths about you.
+And even though as an adult you can dispute your critic’s claims with evidence and ideas from other, more supportive aspects of yourself and from other people who know you, it’s common to still experience your inner critic as an authoritative, all-knowing inner voice or feeling that holds immutable (critical) truths about you.

-It is a remarkably clever self, with knowledge about all your innermost thoughts and vulnerabilities and ‘buttons’ that can be pushed.
+It is a remarkably clever self, with knowledge about all your innermost thoughts and vulnerabilities and ‘buttons’ that can be pushed, causing you to feel shame and other negative feelings.
 Many people even feel that it knows who they ‘really are underneath’.

 It probably heard one of your parents chastising you for being selfish when not sharing or not offering to help with something.
 It realised that for you to be protected from their disapproval – something that would have been painful to you – it would have to get to you first so that you would behave ‘properly’.

 That may have led you to feel uncomfortable each time you took or did something for yourself without considering others.
-And so you developed a primary self who values putting the needs of others first.
+And so you developed a primary self who values putting the needs of others first – the pleaser.

 Later in life, this type of conditioning can make you feel self-critical even when you rightly take care of yourself and your own needs.
 You might get a feeling that you are not considering other people while caring for yourself.

 Another example that’s almost universal is parents making you brush your hair before leaving for school.
-Your Inner Critic would have taken note of the required standard for personal appearance.
-If it heard your mother tell you that your hair is messy or that you’re embarrassing the family, your Critic would take note.
+Your inner critic would have taken note of the required standard for personal appearance.
+If it heard your mother tell you that your hair is messy or that you’re embarrassing the family, your inner critic would take note.

-Over time, you would have developed a rule about your hair needing to be tidy and if you ever forgot to brush it, if a parent wasn’t around, then your Inner Critic would mimic them and tell you your hair was messy.
-Its concern would have been for you to follow the rule so that you wouldn’t be unacceptable.
+Over time, you would have developed a rule about your hair needing to be tidy, and if you ever forgot to brush it, if a parent wasn’t around, then your inner critic would mimic them and tell you your hair was messy.
+Its concern would have been for you to follow the rule so that you would be acceptable.

 When Your Critic Can’t Win